gaiuswastaken/beevee/README.md

 # How to use it
 1. Go to the location where you placed Beevee (e.g. Desktop, Downloads, etc.)
-2. To run it, double click on 'main_program.py'
+2. To run it, double click on 'main_program.py' (may have to run it twice)